-Competent Persons Report (CPR)
+COMPETENT PERSONS REPORT (CPR)

-In December 2014 we announced the results of our latest CPR from Senergy Oil & Gas.
-The significant uplift in the Company's reserves and growth in Contingent Resources (shown below) reflects the major operational progress made on Block RJ-ON/6 since the last CPR was conducted in 2012.
+In December 2014 we announced the results of our latest CPR from Senergy The significant uplift in the Company's reserves and growth in Contingent Resources (shown below) reflects the major operational progress made on Block RJ-ON/6 since the last CPR was conducted in 2012.
 This is the third CPR completed by Senergy with substantially the same team members thereby building a continuity of analysis.

-CPR Highlights:
+CPR Highlights

-- Gross 'Proven plus Probable' remaining reserves increased to 872 Bcf (Net of 18 bcf already produced as of 30 September 2014) - o 52% increase from 573 bcf assigned in previous CPR by Senergy in 2012 - Proven reserves increased to 423 Bcf as against 118 bcf assigned in previous CPR by Senergy in 2012 - New reserves largely attributed to new sands (lower P10) within SGL field and SSM fields - Discounted cash flows at 10% IRR (NPV10) in respect of "Proven plus Probable" reserves of 872 Bcf estimated to be US\$ 2,309mn (before capital expenses) and US\$ 1,785mn (Net of capital expenses). - 2C gross contingent resources increased 19% from 2,699 Bcf to 3,219 Bcf Current CPR utilizes only some of the recent data used in the approval of the Declaration of Commerciality in respect of contingent resources. - Best estimate prospective resources of over 2 TCF attributable to the wells outside the SGL development area - Pipeline connection to existing cross country pipeline and western gas grids emerging as a viable option for long term gas monetization.
+- Gross 'Proven plus Probable' remaining reserves increased to 872 billion cubic feet ("bcf") (Net of 18 bcf already produced as of 30 September 2014) - $\circ~~52\%$ increase from 573 bcf assigned in previous CPR by Senergy in 2012 - Proven reserves increased to 423 bcf as against 118 bcf assigned in previous CPR by Senergy in 2012 - New reserves largely attributed to new sands (lower P10) within SGL field and SSM fields - Discounted cash flows at 10% IRR (NPV10) in respect of "Proven plus Probable" reserves of 872 bcf estimated to be US\$ 2,309 mn (before capital expenses) and US\$ 1,785 mn (Net of capital expenses). - 2C gross contingent resources increased 19% from 2,699 bcf to 3,219 bcf Current CPR utilizes only some of the recent data used in the approval of the Declaration of Commerciality in respect of contingent resources. - Best estimate prospective resources of over 2 tcf attributable to the wells outside the SGL development area - Pipeline connection to existing cross country pipeline and western gas grids emerging as a viable option for long term gas monetization.

-Summary table:
+Summary table